-- Job security; - Desire for a job (only in wave 3 and wave 4); - Correspondence of knowledge and skills (only in wave 3 and wave 4); - Skills (only in wave 3 and 4); - Need for training/education (only in wave 3 and 4); - Finding a new job; - Willingness to change type of job; - Willingness to change sector (only in wave 3 and 4).
+- Job (in)security; - Desire for a job (only in Wave 1, Wave 3, Wave 4, Wave 5); - Correspondence of knowledge and skills (only in Wave 1, Wave 3, Wave 4, Wave 5); - Skills (only in Wave 1, Wave 3, Wave 4, Wave 5); - Need for training/education (only in Wave 1, Wave 3, Wave 4, Wave 5); - Finding a new job; - Willingness to change type of job; - Willingness to change sector (only in Wave 3, Wave 4, Wave 5).

-Job security, finding a new job and the correspondence (full or partial) of knowledge and skills are constructs taken from the NWCS 2019.
+Job (in)security, finding a new job and the correspondence (full or partial) of knowledge and skills are constructs taken from the NWCS 2019.

-With regard to job security, two questions were included on the risk of losing the current job and concerns about keeping the current job.
-Wave 3 and wave 4 included a question on whether the respondent was looking for a job.
+With regard to job (in)security, two questions were included on the risk of losing the current job and concerns about keeping the current job.
+Wave 3 to Wave 5 included a question on whether the respondent was looking for a job.
 Participants indicating that they were looking for a new job were presented with five questions about the correspondence of knowledge and skills.
 These questions were based on the NWCS 2019, supplemented by questions developed specifically for the NWCS-COVID-19.
 A final question on the need for additional training or training was added, as derived from the NWCS 2019.